-This uses a combination of movement by kayak, conceptual reframing, and traditional archival research.
-It results in several kinds of texts that are very different faces of the same project.
-The Frayed Atlantic Edge book is my attempt to throw myself head-first into the environment in which my current work all takes place.
+My current and future research is about past and present attempts to comprehend the Atlantic environment and make sense of the coastlines, islands, regions and nations around it.
+This uses a combination of movement by kayak, traditional archival research, oral history, and conceptual work (engaging with e.g. postcolonial and hydrofeminist thought).
+It results in several kinds of texts that are different facets of the same larger project.
+The journey for The Frayed Atlantic Edge was my attempt to throw myself head-first into the environment in which my current research all takes place.

 The first two are already available, others will follow:

 ‘Time, Space and Islands: Why Geographers Drive the Temporal Agenda’, Past & Present (2019)

 ‘Retracing Trevelyan?
 Historians and the Archive of the Feet’, Green Letters (2017)